pmfarley/SNO-Wavelength/README.md

 **b.
 Install wget and download the Discovery Image ISO.**

 You'll need the download url provided previously in step 6e.
+You'll need to edit the path and filename before you run the command to download the ISO file.
+Notice that the file is being downloaded as `discovery-image.iso` into the `/var/tmp/` folder.

 ```bash
 sudo yum install wget -y